Learning with Stochastic Orders: Introduction

 Learning complex high-dimensional distributions with implicit generative models \citep{goodfellow2014generative,mohamed2017learning,arjovsky2017wasserstein} via minimizing \emph{integral probability metrics} (IPMs) \citep{IPMMuller} has lead to the state of the art generation across many data modalities \citep{karras2019style,de2018molgan,padhi2020learning}.
 An IPM compares probability distributions with a witness function belonging to a function class $\mathcal{F}$, e.g., the class of Lipchitz functions, which makes the IPM correspond to the Wasserstein distance 1.
 While estimating the witness function in such large function classes suffer from the curse of dimensionality, restricting it to a class of neural networks leads to the so called neural net distance \citep{arora2017generalization} that enjoys statistical parametric rates.

 In probability theory, the question of comparing distributions is not limited to assessing only equality between two distributions.
 Stochastic orders were introduced to capture the notion of dominance between measures.
 Similar to IPMs, stochastic orders can be defined by looking at the integrals of measures over function classes $\mathcal{F}$ \citep{mullerStochasticOrder}.
-Namely, for $\mu,\nu \in \mathcal{P}_1(\R^d)$, $\nu$ dominates $\mu$, or $\mu \preceq \nu$, if for any function $f \in \mathcal{F}$, we have $ \int_{\R^d} f(x) \, d\mu(x) \leq \int_{\R^d} f(x) \, d\nu(x).$ In the present work, we focus on the \emph{Choquet} or \emph{convex} order \citep{ekeland2014optimal} generated by the space of convex functions.
-Our goal is to provide a framework for learning in high dimensions with the Choquet order similar to learning with IPMs, while enjoying parametric estimation rates.
+Namely, for $\mu_+,\mu_{-} \in \mathcal{P}_1(\R^d)$, $\mu_+$ dominates $\mu_-$, or $\mu_- \preceq \mu_+$, if for any function $f \in \mathcal{F}$, we have $ \int_{\R^d} f(x) \, d\mu_-(x) \leq \int_{\R^d} f(x) \, d\mu_+(x)$ (See \autoref{subfig:vdc_ex_pdf} for an example).
+In the present work, we focus on the \emph{Choquet} or \emph{convex} order \citep{ekeland2014optimal} generated by the space of convex functions (See \autoref{sec:ConvexOrder} for more details).

-Learning with stochastic orders on one dimensional distributions is not new and has prominent applications in mathematical finance and distributional reinforcement learning (RL).
+Previous work has focused on learning with stochastic orders in the one dimensional setting, as it has prominent applications in mathematical finance and distributional reinforcement learning (RL).
+The survival function gives a characterisation of the convex order in one dimension (See \autoref{subfig:vdc_ex_cdf} and \autoref{sec:ConvexOrder} for more details).
 For instance, in portfolio optimization \citep{portfolioOptim,POST2018167,OptimStochasticDominance} the goal is to find the portfolio that maximizes a utility under dominance constraints of a known benchmark or baseline.
 A similar concept was introduced in distributional RL \citep{RLorder} for learning policies with dominance constraints on the distribution of the reward.
+While these works are limited to the univariate setting, our work is the first, to the best of our knowledge, that provides a computationally tractable characterization of stochastic orders that is scalable in high dimensions and is sample efficient.